Oswald Külpe: Imageless thought

-Külpe believed that the research on thought processes up to that point, including Wundt’s study on the associations between thoughts and images, had been incomplete.
+Külpe believed that the research on thought processes up to that point, including Wundt's study on the associations between thoughts and images, had been incomplete.
 Influenced by his interest in philosophy, Külpe believed that there were certain sensations, feelings, or presentations that could neither be described nor associated in the mind with an image.
-Once they were given the opportunity to objectively self-observe and describe what was neither sensation, feeling, nor presentation, yet was still a thought process Külpe and his colleagues identified the need for new definitions and concepts aside from those that already exist.
+Once they were given the opportunity to objectively self-observe and describe what was neither sensation, feeling, nor presentation, yet was still a thought process, Külpe and his colleagues identified the need for new definitions and concepts aside from those that already exist.
 For example, Külpe and his students, A.M.
-Mayer and J. Orth identified that following the presentation of the stimulus word “meter”, an indescribable conscious process occurred that led to the subject responding with the word “trochee”.
+Mayer and J. Orth, identified that following the presentation of the stimulus word “meter”, an indescribable conscious process occurred that led to the subject responding with the word “trochee”.
 This, they proposed, indicated that Wundt was wrong in his belief that all events in the thought process have either associated or direct images.
 Their research, although imperfect, using the systematic experimental introspection methods that Külpe and the students had developed and refined, established a foundation for imageless thought research that is still relevant and debated within the field of psychology today.

 Abstraction and attention

-In the early 1900s Külpe performed experiments on the concept of abstraction at the Würzburg School.
+In the early 1900s, Külpe performed experiments on the concept of abstraction at the Würzburg School.
 Külpe defined abstraction as a process in which one focuses on certain aspects of reality while ignoring others.
-In one famous experiment Külpe instructed participants to observe a display of numbers, letters, colors, and shapes.
+In one famous experiment, Külpe instructed participants to observe a display of numbers, letters, colors, and shapes.
 For example, if he told the participants beforehand to report on the numbers observed, then they were unable to describe the letters, colors, or shapes with any accuracy after the experiment.
-If he told participants to describe the colors, then with subsequent questioning they were unable to describe the letters, numbers, or shapes.
+If he told participants to describe the colors, then with subsequent questioning, they were unable to describe the letters, numbers, or shapes.
 The item people could describe with the highest level of accuracy was always the item they were instructed to observe.
-These results indicated that they subjects of the experiment would abstract the requested features, while at the same time remaining “unconscious” to all of the other present features.
+These results indicated that the subjects of the experiment would abstract the requested features, while at the same time remaining “unconscious” to all of the other present features.
 Külpe wrote in a letter about the conclusions from these experiments:

 "The old doctrine of an inner sense with the involved idea of a distinction between the reality of consciousness and objectivity must now have its opportune renewal in the domain of psychology.
 This is the principal conclusion I would draw from my experiments.
 In connection there with I define abstraction as the process by which the logically or psychologically effective is separated from the logically or psychologically ineffective.
 The effective partial contents are positively abstracted for thinking and ideation.
 The ineffective are those from which the abstraction is made.
-For our consciousness, therefore, there are abstract ideas, for psychical reality there are only concrete ideas.
+For our consciousness, therefore, there are abstract ideas; for psychical reality, there are only concrete ideas.
 At the same time the old controversy between nominalism and realism approaches its solution."